Fatim-Zahra Ammor

 Fatim-Zahra Ammor or Fatima-Zahra Ammor (born 1967) is a Moroccan engineer, consultant and politician.
-Since October 7, 2021, she has been the current Minister of Tourism, Handicrafts and Social and Solidarity Economy of Morocco.
+She has served as Minister of Tourism, Handicrafts and Social and Solidarity Economy of Morocco since her appointment on 7 October 2021.

 Early life and education

 Fatim-Zahra Ammor was born in Rabat in 1967 into a family of intellectuals.
 Her father is a banker and her mother a novelist.
 After completing her high school studies at Lycée Lyautey in Casablanca, she flew to France for preparatory classes, then joined the National School of Advanced Techniques in Paris (ENSTA Paris), where she earned her engineering degree in 1991.

 Professional career

 Returning to Morocco in 1992, she began her professional career in Marketing at Procter & Gamble under James Michael Lafferty before joining the Moroccan Akwa Group in 2001 as a Marketing Director and member of the executive committee where she successfully built about twenty strong brands.
 During this period, alongside Aziz Akhannouch, she directed the Timitar, festival of World Music in Morocco in Agadir, with the purpose of repositioning the City of Agadir as a cultural destination In 2012, she began counselling executives in marketing and business development, allowing her to lead many international events on behalf of public institutions Assises de l'Agriculture, Salon du Cheval, Berlin Green Week, etc. In 2014, she was appointed General Commissioner of the Milan Universal Exhibition (Expo Milano 2015) by King Mohammed VI.
 Under her leadership, the Moroccan pavilion was the 5th most visited of the Exhibition by welcoming 3 million visitors in 6 months In 2021, she joined the board of directors of the Société des Boissons du Maroc, a subsidiary of the Castel Group.